travelndtech/angular4-blog/README.md

 To run the server, go to the "server" folder and type "nodemon"

-To run the client go to the "client folder and type "ng-serve"
+To run the client, go to the "client folder and type "ng-serve"